Harlan Ellison: Temperament

 Ellison had a reputation for being abrasive and argumentative.
-(Note: In his Introduction to "I Have No Mouth and I Must Scream", Theodore Sturgeon describes Ellison as: "...a man on the move, and he is moving fast.
+(Note: In his Introduction to "I Have No Mouth and I Must Scream", Theodore Sturgeon describes Ellison as "a man on the move, and he is moving fast.
 He is, on these pages and everywhere else he goes, colorful, intrusive, ABRASIVE ... and one hell of a writer.")
-He generally agreed with this assessment, and a dust jacket from one of his books described him as "possibly the most contentious person on Earth."
+He generally agreed with this assessment, and a dust jacket from one of his books described him as "possibly the most contentious person on Earth".
 Ellison filed numerous grievances and attempted lawsuits; during a contract dispute with Signet/NAL Books over binding cigarette ads into one of his paperbacks, he sent them dozens of bricks postage due, followed by a dead gopher.
-In an October 2017 piece in Wired, Ellison was dubbed "Sci-Fi's Most Controversial Figure."
+In an October 2017 piece in Wired, Ellison was dubbed "Sci-Fi's Most Controversial Figure".

-According to Ellison, his impending trip to Israel was cancelled by its sponsor, the US Information Agency, after his irreverent comment on the Palestine-Israel situation to the Jerusalem Post.
+According to Ellison, his impending trip to Israel was cancelled by its sponsor, the US Information Agency, after his irreverent comment on the Palestine–Israel situation to The Jerusalem Post.

 At Stephen King's request, Ellison provided a description of himself and his writing in Danse Macabre (1981): "My work is foursquare for chaos.
 I spend my life personally, and my work professionally, keeping the soup boiling.
 Gadfly is what they call you when you are no longer dangerous; I much prefer troublemaker, malcontent, desperado.
 I see myself as a combination of Zorro and Jiminy Cricket.
 My stories go out from here and raise hell.
 From time to time some denigrator or critic with umbrage will say of my work, 'He only wrote that to shock.'
 I smile and nod.
 Precisely."

 Health issues

-Ellison suffered health issues regularly through his life, including severe depression toward the end, some of which he believed was Epstein-Barr virus and chronic fatigue syndrome, the latter two of which he believed he had had for 40-50 years.
-A few years before his death, Straczynski convinced him to seek psychiatric diagnosis for the depression, resulting in a diagnosis and treatment of bipolar disorder; he commented, "Once you know he was bipolar, a lot of things that don't make sense suddenly make sense."
+Ellison suffered health issues often through his life, including severe depression toward the end, some of which he believed was Epstein–Barr virus and chronic fatigue syndrome, the latter two of which he believed he had had for 40–50 years.
+A few years before his death, J. Michael Straczynski convinced him to seek psychiatric diagnosis for the depression, resulting in a diagnosis and treatment of bipolar disorder; he commented, "Once you know he was bipolar, a lot of things that don't make sense suddenly make sense."
 The treatment "had a salutary effect for a while, until the stroke hit".
-Straczynski wrote a more detailed account of Ellison's struggles with mental illness, published in the posthumous Last Dangerous Visions.
+Straczynski wrote a more detailed account of Ellison's struggles with mental illness, posthumously published in The Last Dangerous Visions.